Kenenisa1/INSA/Readme.md

-# Lets participate and gain hans on experience and real knowledge
+# Lets participate and gain hands on experience and real knowledge
 *** This is INSA Summer Camp Trainig ***